DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 Get Pumped Up

 Take out your headphones and put on an upbeat playlist.
 Smile, laugh, sing aloud.
-Or repeat a helpful positive phrase over and over again to yourself.
+Or repeat a helpful positive phrase or mantra over and over again to yourself.

 Weather is a factor that is often out of anyone’s control.

-Mother Nature is in charge here and every once in a while pushes the race director to call it off because it’s too dangerous to continue.
+Mother Nature is in charge here and occasionally pushes the race director to call an event off because it’s too dangerous to continue.

-It’s important to respect that decision because it’s for the benefit and safety of everyone involved: runners, staff, and crew.
+It’s important to respect that decision because it benefits and protects everyone involved: runners, staff, and crew.

 How to Beat the Weather

-Study your race’s climate in advance and bring all of the clothing and equipment you will need.
+Study your race’s climate in advance and bring all the clothing and equipment you may need.

-If you will be battling changing temps bring layers, a waterproof jacket, gloves, a hat, whatever you need to be sure you will comfortable.
+If you are battling changing temperatures, bring layers, a waterproof jacket, gloves, a hat, or whatever you need to be comfortable.

-There’s nothing worse than the fact that your uncontrollable shivering could have been avoided if you had only brought the necessary equipment along.
+There’s nothing worse than knowing your uncontrollable shivering could have been avoided if you had only brought the necessary equipment along.

-Ok, so you had to make that tough decision, but you know what, you’ll get through this.
-It’s okay to fail.
+Ok, you had to make that tough decision, but you know what, you’ll get through this.
+It’s okay to have a bad day.

 Here are some wise words from marathoner and ultra runner Michael Wardian after his DNF at China’s 100-mile Mount Gaoligong Ultramarathon: